 Half his life.
 Only half.
-That’s the amount of time my husband’s been around since our son was born over 4 years ago.
+That’s the amount of time my husband spent around our son by the time he reached age 4.

 Military life is filled with all sorts of unique life challenges.
 A service member parent, who is frequently in and out of the home.
 Changing schools.
 New homes.
 And of course…saying goodbye to their childhood friends over and over again.